PX4/PX4-Autopilot/apps/examples/README.txt

   library suupport is available, and that class are instantiated correctly.

+  NuttX configuration prerequisites:

+    CONFIG_HAVE_CXX -- Enable C++ Support

-  NuttX configuration settings:
+  Optional NuttX configuration settings:

+    CONFIG_HAVE_CXXINITIALIZE -- Enable support for static constructors (may not be available on all platforms).

+  NuttX configuration settings specific to this examp;le:

     CONFIG_EXAMPLES_HELLOXX_BUILTIN -- Build the helloxx example as a "built-in"  that can be executed from the NSH command line.
-    CONFIG_EXAMPLES_HELLOXX_NOSTATICCONST - Set if system does not support static constructors.
     CONFIG_EXAMPLES_HELLOXX_NOSTACKCONST - Set if the system does not support construction of objects on the stack.